peteroupc/html3dutil/doc/ShapeGroup.md

 ### ShapeGroup#setTransform(transform)

-Sets the transform used by this shape group to a copy of the given transform.
+Sets the transform used by this shape group to a copy of the specified transform.
 Child shapes can set their own transforms, in which case the rendering process will multiply this shape group's transform with the child shape's transform as it renders the child shape.